dje-dev/Ceres/markup/instructions_5.md

 2. Configure the following UCI options:

    - **Device**: Defaults to `GPU:0`, indicating the GPU with index 0 should be used.
-To use multiple GPUs:
+Alternately, to use multiple GPUs:
      ```
      setoption name device value GPU:0,1
      ```

    - **WeightsFile**: Specifies the neural network to use.
 There is no default value, so this must be set.
 For example, to use the smallest available Ceres network (dimension 256 with 10 layers):
      ```
      setoption name weightsfile value C1-256-10